OUR

 Media & Strategic Communications Manager

-Institute's programs in the Maldives and the Federated States of Micronesia.
+Tiffany manages communications for the Waitt Institute's programs in the Maldives and the Federated States of Micronesia.
 In this role, she works with local partners to develop and implement communications strategies and campaigns.
-Tiffany also creates and shares content on the Institute's website to engage and inform audiences about the organization’s work and initiatives in sustainable ocean management.
+She also leads communications efforts for the organization's international conferences.
+Tiffany creates and shares content on the Institute's website to engage and inform audiences about the organization’s work and initiatives in sustainable ocean management.

 Ellen Spooner